IU-Capstone-Project-2025/edhub/manifesto/README.md

 Benefits: no bugs related to not fetching every returned row from the SQL query.

+### 8. Comments are redundant

+*This is a continuation of rule 1 (**single responsibility**).*

+If an internal function's behaviour is unclear, here are the possible solutions the author should consider, in order:

+1. Renaming the function
+2. Implementing a different function
+3. Writing a docstring

+Comments are reserved for marking incomplete code with a `TODO` line or warning someone of the caveats of a function's implementation if a careless refactoring may cause a bug.

 ### Signatures

 I have read and understood the rules and will follow them.
 If applying the rules